-Do I Want to Be a Bailiff?
+Should I Become a Bailiff?

 Bailiffs are law enforcement officers responsible for the security of courts and court personnel.
 The duties of bailiffs may vary depending on their assignments.
-Bailiffs are responsible for preventing contraband from being brought into the courthouse and may use scanning devices such as magnetometers, hand-held wands, x-ray machines and chemical detection devices to screen persons and their belongings upon entering.
+Bailiffs are responsible for preventing contraband from being brought into the courthouse and may use scanning devices such as magnetometers, hand-held wands, x-ray machines, and chemical detection devices to screen persons and their belongings upon entering.

-Step 1: Complete Police Officer Standards Training
+Step 1: Complete P.O.S.T Training

 Since bailiffs are considered law enforcement officers, they are generally required to have completed a minimum level of P.O.S.T. training and obtain P.O.S.T. certification.
 This training is generally provided at a police academy and lasts from 3-6 months, depending on the level of training required by the court advertising the position.
-In some cases, it's possible to complete P.O.S.T. training as a non-affiliated student, that is, prior to obtaining a law enforcement job where a sponsoring agency pays the program fees.
+In some cases, it is possible to complete P.O.S.T. training as a non-affiliated student, that is, prior to obtaining a law enforcement job where a sponsoring agency pays the program fees.

 Step 2: Obtain Experience